AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-reference.md

 The sharing toolbar contains an icon for each type of sharing channel supported such as Facebook, Twitter, email share, embed code share and link share.
 When email share, embed share, or link share tools are activated, the viewer displays a modal dialog box with a corresponding data entry form.
 When Facebook or Twitter are called, the viewer redirects the user to a standard sharing dialog box from a social media service.
 Also when a sharing tool is activated video playback is paused automatically.

-Sharing tools are not available in full screen mode because of web browser security restrictions.
+Sharing tools are not available in full-screen mode because of web browser security restrictions.

 ## Embedding Video Viewer {#section-6bb5d3c502544ad18a58eafe12a13435}